jeonghanlee/epicsarchiverap-env/README.md

 [![Linter Run](https://github.com/jeonghanlee/epicsarchiverap-env/actions/workflows/linter.yml/badge.svg)](https://github.com/jeonghanlee/epicsarchiverap-env/actions/workflows/linter.yml)

 Configuration Environment for [EPICS Archiver Appliance](https://github.com/slacmshankar/epicsarchiverap) for [the Advanced Light Source Upgrade (ALS-U) Project](https://als.lbl.gov/als-u/overview/) at [Lawrence Berkeley National Laboratory](https://lbl.gov).
 Please check [the latest discussions for your own customizations.](https://github.com/jeonghanlee/epicsarchiverap-env/discussions/14)

+## Please

+To understand how the archiver appliance works, one should understand that
+- This reposiotry is a tool to help users to setup, maintain, and upgrade easily.
+- each user should understand every single configuration very well.
+- archiving data is a very unique asset, which one has to handle seriously.
+- I do not understant them all, but I want, and I am learning it continously still today.

 ## Pre-requirement packages

 ```bash